Redefining infertility: What fertility preservation coverage in Connecticut means to Texas

 Connecticut formerly defined infertility as “the condition of a presumably healthy individual, who is unable to conceive or produce conception or sustain a successful pregnancy during a one-year period.”
 The new law removes the words, “presumably healthy,” to extend treatment to individuals when “treatment is medically necessary.”

-This change in language is a huge step, opening up fertility treatments to people who will need to undergo life-saving medical treatments that could harm their future fertility.
+This change in language is a huge step.
+It opens up fertility treatments to people who will need to undergo life-saving medical treatments.
 According to Kaylen Silverberg, M.D., “The change in Connecticut law means that men and women who are facing cancer and other medical threats to their fertility can look toward the future and make plans to build a family.”

-The physicians at Texas Fertility Center actively lobby and speak with lawmakers and insurance companies about expanding insurance coverage for men and women who are dealing with infertility.
+Our physicians actively lobby and speak with lawmakers and insurance companies.
+They talk about expanding insurance coverage for men and women who are dealing with infertility.
 “At Texas Fertility Center, we strongly believe that cost should not stand in the way of a family.
 Our physicians advocate for change, and we applaud Connecticut’s new legislation as a win for patients and future parents.”

 It’s still uncertain what the change in Connecticut law will mean for Texas.
 However, after the American Medical Association’s recent decision to start classifying infertility as a disease, our Austin fertility center predicts that we might see greater coverage for fertility treatments in the future.

 If you have received a cancer diagnosis and you want to know more about preserving your fertility, please call our Austin fertility center today.
 We will “fast track” your fertility preservation plan, so there is minimal impact on your oncology treatments.